Volkswagen Type 2 (T3): South African models

-In January 1991 the 2.1 Wasserboxer engines were replaced with five-cylinder Audi engines in the "Microbus" and "Caravelle", while a VW 1.8 inline-four cylinder engine was used in the "Kombi" and "Van" models.
-A 2.1 Wasserboxer Syncro Big Window model was also added, in Microbus or Caravelle trim.
+In January 1991 the 2.1-litre Wasserboxer engines were replaced with five-cylinder Audi engines in the "Microbus" and "Caravelle", while a VW 1.8-litre inline-four cylinder engine was used in the "Kombi" and "Van" models.
+A 2.1-litre Wasserboxer Syncro Big Window model was also added, in Microbus or Caravelle trim.
 89 Big Window Syncros were sold in 1992; the big-window body was used in the Syncro from 1990 and in 1991, mixed in the "German" small-window body, so exact numbers of Big Window Syncros are unknown, although 89 were sold in 1992.
 The Syncro model was discontinued in 1992.
-There were also 4 or 5 factory-built 5 cyl 2.5i Syncros, with K-Jetronic fuel injection, 16" rear trailing arms and brakes and 15" wheels.
+There were also 4 or 5 factory-built 5 cylinder 2.5i Syncros, with K-Jetronic fuel injection, 16" rear trailing arms and brakes and 15" wheels.
 One was in a small window body, 3 are known to survive (1 small window, and 2 Big Window Syncros).
 The five-cylinder T3s came out initially with a 2.5-litre K-Jetronic fuel-injected engine in 1991, but this was replaced in March 1995 with a 2.6-litre with an improved fuel injection system and two styles of 15" alloy wheels as standard (Rhein or Starburst) along with larger ventilated front disc brakes.
-The automatic option for the 2.5 was dropped, leaving only the five-speed manual.
-A slightly lower spec 2.3 five-cylinder fuel-injected model was introduced four months after the 2.6, but was equipped with a 4-speed transmission and modified wrap-around steel bumpers.

-There was also a basic bus, with an inline-4 inclined 1.8 carburetor engine.
-The 1.8 carb motor was a Golf-derived motor, fitted into the bus like an inline-4 diesel in a T3.
-Called the "Volksie bus", it was a basic bus, with steel 15" rims, single round headlights, steel wrap-around bumpers, and with no aircon or PAS.
+The automatic option for the 2.5-litre was dropped, leaving only the five-speed manual.
+A slightly lower spec 2.3-litre five-cylinder fuel-injected model was introduced four months after the 2.6-litre, but was equipped with a 4-speed transmission and modified wraparound steel bumpers.
+There was also a basic bus, with an inline-4 inclined 1.8-litre carburettor engine.
+The 1.8-litre carb motor was a Golf-derived motor, fitted into the bus like an inline-4 diesel in a T3.
+Called the "Volksie bus", it was a basic bus, with steel 15" rims, single round headlights, steel wraparound bumpers, and with no aircon or PAS.